aformusatii/docker-certbot/README.md

 # Certbot + Cloudflare + Docker
-This repo contains all you need to generate Let's Encrypt certificates using standalone certbot run inside docker.
+This repo contains all you need to generate Let's Encrypt certificates using standalone certbot running inside docker.
 You could use [oficial certbot docker images](https://hub.docker.com/r/certbot/certbot/) but that is only available for amd64, if you have other architecture you are out of luck...
 I used this on [ODROID XU4](https://www.hardkernel.com/shop/odroid-xu4-special-price/) ARMv7 but it can work anywhere were [python docker base image](https://hub.docker.com/_/python) works.

 ## Prerequsites